zglue/cb-netlist-import/netlist_import_spec.rst

 Overview
 ========

 To properly define a ZIP chip schematic, there are certain specifications that need to be met.
 ChipBuilder abstracts these for you; however, to create said design with standard schematic capture tools, it becomes necessary to specify them in detail for users to follow.
 The following specification focuses on the format that a generated SPICE netlist needs to adhere to for ChipBuilder to properly port a ZIP chip schematic.
-It is also worth noting that this document is only one portion of the ``Netlist Import specification``.
+It is also worth noting that this document is only one portion of the ``Netlist Import Specification``.

 As mentioned in the ``README.rst`` file, the netlist format specification that follows is valid SPICE format, and is simulatable with the correct simulation engine.
 With that said, this document does not read as a SPICE format guide.
 Instead, it focuses on how the different components that make up a ZIP are represented in SPICE to successfully generate, and import, a netlist into a ChipBuilder system.
 A netlist following this specification is capable of describing all the details that make up an internal ZIP schematic.